COSD-PANDA/datasd_council_report_2017/main/next_steps.md

 ###Increase portal usability

 We want people to access and view City data with ease.
 For some users, downloading a .csv and performing their own analyses will be too difficult.
 We plan to build more data visualizations and publish them as Data Stories for those users.
 Another way we can help those users is by providing aggregations of data along with the full dataset.
 Additionally, other users who want to view geographic data might not have the correct software for viewing Shapefiles, so we want to add map previews for those datasets.
-Full datasets will always be available for download, but we also need to cater to the less tech-savvy, but engaged, citizen.
+Full datasets will always be available for download, but the City also needs to cater to the less tech-savvy, but engaged, citizen.

 ###Measure impact and engage with the community